a-h-ismail/libtmsolve/FUNCTIONS.md

 - `bin(bin_rep)`: Reads a binary representation and returns the corresponding value.
 - `rand()`: Returns a random weight [0,1].
 - `int(value)`: Returns the integer part of the value, supports complex.
+- `float32(binary_representation)`: Takes an integer expression as argument, solves it, then treats it as the binary representation of a 32 bit floating number.
+- `float64(binary_representation)`: Same as `float32()` but for double precision floats.

 ## Runtime Functions